SteveRosam/aiven-docs/docs/platform/howto/byoc/enable-byoc.md

 1. Log in to [Aiven Console](https://console.aiven.io/) as an administrator.

-1. Select the organization you want to use from the dropdown menu in the top right corner.
+1. Select an organization from the menu in the top right corner.

 1. From the top navigation bar, select **Admin**.